auroracoin101/auroracoin-browser-wallet/README.md

-BitBrowser Bitcoin Wallet - Aurora-node API Version
+Auroracoin Wallet Extension 2.0 - Aurora-node API Version
 =============

 Auroracoin wallet in the browser.
 Send and receive instantly on any web page.